tracy-tucker/my-first-gatsby-site/NOTES.md

  - add it to the `gatsby-config.js` file

  GraphQL Notes:
- useStaticQuery -> a pre-defined hook that lets you add GraphQL queries to BUILDING-BLOCK components.
+ useStaticQuery -> a pre-defined hook that lets you add GraphQL queries to BUILDING-BLOCK components. useStaticQuery allows you to define the query INSIDE the component.
 It takes 1 parameter: a templated string.
 It returns the requested data, which you can then store in a variable and use throughout the component.
  You can only call useStaticQuery once per file.
 If you need multiple fields, you can add them all into a single query.

  graphql -> in PAGE components, the useStaticQuery hook is not needed.
 You will do a basic page query using graphql alone.
+Also, your Graphql query needs to be defined OUTSIDE of the page component.
+Doing this will create a prop called `data`, which will hold the resulting data from the Graphql query.